 Since most of the walls in here are neutral, I wanted to bring in lots of playfulness and color with art.
 This flamingo print called Bird Bath fit the bill.
 I think it has a slight Palm Beach vintage type feel to it and y’all know, I’m a sucker for that.
 Plus, anytime I see a flamingo or a flamingo art print, I always think of the Circus at age two carrying around plastic flamingos from the screened in porch at our old house kissing and loving on them.

-This wall mural from Society6 was what spurred the whole makeover.
+This wallpaper was what spurred the whole makeover.
 I fell in love with its somewhat vintage, but colorful and playful feel.
 The fact that it was so colorful made it basically effortless to coordinate other things in the room with the wallpaper – I had a slew of colors to choose from that would work well with it.

 Since this is the room where everyone usually heads to the pool and/or backyard from, a place to sit down and put some sunscreen on or take some muddy shoes off was needed.
 However, as I said earlier, I also wanted to create as much storage as I could for this space.
 This Hart Storage Bench from Target met both those criteria.